FAITH AND WORKS

 So that, just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.
 (Romans 5:21)

 Sin has reigned in spiritual death in our life, especially under the Law of Moses.
-God wants His grace, His willingness to forget our transgressions of the past, and the gift of His Divine Virtue through Christ that we might behave righteously, to bring eternal Divine Life to us.
+God wants His grace, His willingness to forget our transgressions of the past, and the gift of His divine virtue through Christ that we might behave righteously, to bring eternal divine Life to us.
 His grace indeed shall bring His Life to us if we will look to Jesus for His guidance at every point of our life.

 What shall we say, then?
 Shall we go on sinning so that grace may increase?
 (Romans 6:1)

-Then Paul goes on to explain, in the sixth chapter of Romans, that if we continue in slavery to sin we will die.
+Then Paul goes on to explain, in the sixth chapter of Romans, that if we continue in slavery to sin, we will die.
 This is what Paul meant by “the wages of sin is death.”

-Because we have received the Life of Christ we now have the authority and the power to choose to be the slave of righteousness.
-If we choose to serve righteousness we will enter eternal life.
-If we choose to serve sin we will die spiritually.
+Because we have received the Life of Christ, we now have the authority and the power to choose to be the slave of righteousness.
+If we choose to serve righteousness, we will enter eternal life.
+If we choose to serve sin, we will die spiritually.

-Since man was created on the earth God has had one goal for him—that he practice righteousness, that he love mercy, that he walk humbly with God.
+Since man was created on the earth, God has had one goal for him — that he practice righteousness, that he love mercy, that he walk humbly with God.
 Covenants come and covenants go.
 But God’s goal for man does not change.
+All religion is scaffolding designed to be done away when the goal has been reached.

 The Law of Moses is holy.
 If a law could have been given that would have accomplished God’s objective, the Law of Moses would have been it.
 The Law promotes righteousness and blesses those who keep its commandments.

-We see in the time of Christ that the Pharisees, those great Law-keepers, did not practice righteousness; they were unmerciful; and when God was among them they did not recognize Him much less walk with Him.
+But the Jews, in many instances, fastened on the keeping of the Law rather than on God’s goal.
+They observed the letter of the Law but their hearts were far from God.
+We see in the time of Christ that the Pharisees, those great Law-keepers, did not practice righteousness; they were unmerciful; and when God was among them, they did not recognize Him, much less walk with Him.

 We Christians have made the same error.
 We have seized upon Paul’s writing and have constructed a doctrine that makes it unnecessary to practice righteousness, to love mercy, or to walk humbly with God.
-All we have to do is to make a profession of faith and we are on our way to Paradise.
+The error is that all we must do is to make a profession of faith and we are on our way to Paradise.
+Thus God is always thwarted, and we and our nation are going to reap the results of our ignorance and disobedience.

+What does God desire?
 That we walk uprightly before God and man.
 That we are kind to the poor, honest in our dealings, truthful, and morally pure.
+That we are merciful, slow to judge other people, ready to forgive, with a heart of compassion and understanding.
+And here is the most important part — that we walk humbly with Christ.

 To communicate with the living Jesus at every moment, to be guided by Him in all that we do, is the highest form of law and righteousness.
 All the scaffolding of religion falls away and we are found abiding in Christ in God.
 Any religious routine we attempt to add to the simple walk with Christ brings confusion and loss for Christ.